ckenaley/trackter/cran-comments.md

 * Ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace.
 ACTION: Functions now require user input to specify where any output is written and 'tempdir()' used throughout tests and examples.
 * '\\dontrun' should be only used if the example really cannot be executed.
-ACTION: '\\dontrun' is reserved for examples of functions for which the installation of additional software (ffmpeg)  can't be assumed and for examples that run >5s.
+ACTION: '\\donttest' is used for examples of functions for which the installation of additional software (ffmpeg)  can't be assumed and `\\dontrun` is reserved for examples that run >5s.
 For the latter, shorter additional examples are now provided.
 * Please always write TRUE and FALSE instead of T and F. ACTION: All instances of 'T' or 'F' spelled out.